 In lieu of flowers, donations may be sent to the Potter League in Middletown, RI, St. Jude Hospital for Children, The American Cancer Society, and The United Methodist Church in Portsmouth, RI.

 Additional information at www.memorialfuneralhome.com

-There's still time to send flowers to the Funeral Service at the Portsmouth United Methodist at 10:00 AM on February 23, 2019.
+There's still time to send flowers to the Other at the Newport Yacht Club from 1:00 PM to 2:00 PM on May 3, 2019.

 Directly place your order here and save money on wire service fees.
 Our system automatically takes care of scheduling the delivery with our local florist to meet the upcoming service.

 Our support in your time of need does not end after the funeral services.
 Enter your email below to receive a grief support message from us each day for a year.
 You can unsubscribe at any time.

 Memorial Funeral Home, Connors Funeral Home and Hambly Funeral Home proudly serve Newport RI and the greater Newport County communities: Middletown, Portsmouth, Tiverton, Jamestown, Bristol, Warren, and Little Compton, RI.